Romanitho/Winget-AutoUpdate/README.md

 For **AzureBlob**: This requires the parameter **-AzureBlobURL** to be set with an appropriate Azure Blob Storage URL including the SAS token.
 See **-AzureBlobURL** for more information.

 **-AzureBlobURL**<br>
 Used in conjunction with the **-ModsPath** parameter to provide the Azure Storage Blob URL with SAS token.
 The SAS token must, at a minimum, have 'Read' and 'List' permissions.
 It is recommended to set the permisions at the container level and rotate the SAS token on a regular basis.
 Ensure the container reflects the same structure as found under the initial `mods` folder.
-(From version 1.16.4).

 **-InstallUserContext**<br>
-Install WAU with system and **user** context executions (From version 1.15.3).<br>
+Install WAU with system and **user** context executions.<br>
 Applications installed in system context will be ignored under user context.

 **-BypassListForUsers**<br>
-Bypass Black/White list when run in user context (From version 1.15.0).
+Bypass Black/White list when run in user context.

 **-NoClean**<br>
 Keep critical files when installing/uninstalling.
 This setting will keep "excluded_apps.txt", "included_apps.txt", "mods" and "logs" as they were.

 **-DesktopShortcut**<br>
-Create a shortcut for user interaction on the Desktop to run task `Winget-AutoUpdate` (From version 1.15.0).
+Create a shortcut for user interaction on the Desktop to run task `Winget-AutoUpdate`

 **-StartMenuShortcut**<br>
-Create shortcuts for user interaction in the Start Menu to run task `Winget-AutoUpdate`, open Logs and Web Help (From version 1.15.0).
+Create shortcuts for user interaction in the Start Menu to run task `Winget-AutoUpdate`, open Logs and Web Help.

 **-NotificationLevel**<br>
 Specify the Notification level: Full (Default, displays all notification), SuccessOnly (Only displays notification for success) or None (Does not show any popup).